 Term life insurance is the simplest and most affordable form of life insurance.
 It pays out a benefit to your beneficiaries if you pass away within a specified timeframe, usually 10, 20, or 30 years.
 This is the best option to get protection during the years that matter most (when you still have a mortgage & children in the house, for example).
-For most families, this is the way to go.
+For most families, term is the way to go.

 Most people don’t need life insurance coverage past retirement.
 As you get older, your family’s future expenses typically decrease.
 For example, your mortgage gets paid off and your kids move out of the house.
 As these expenses drop, your life insurance needs begin to decrease too.
 So, if your insurance needs are only temporary, why would you pay for permanent coverage?
 Learn more about the different types of life insurance here.

-- Only buy the amount of insurance you actually need
+2. Only buy the amount of insurance you actually need

 You can save money by getting precise and honest advice on both the amount of protection you need and the length of time for which you need it.
 The difference in cost between $500,000 and $800,000 of coverage might only be about $20 a month (depending on your age and gender), but after 20 years of monthly payments, it definitely adds up!